Dr Andrea Hollomotz

 My PhD focussed on learning disabilities and sexual ‘vulnerability’.
 I have argued that the way we often treat people with learning disabilities strips them of autonomy and life and learning experiences that would enable them to become better equipped at identifying (sexual) intrusions and initiating their own safeguarding.

 Hereafter I conducted an ESRC funded project on people with learning disabilities who have sexually offended.
-The majority of these individuals have themselves been severely traumatised in earlier life, long before they started hurting others.
+Most of these individuals have themselves been severely traumatised in earlier life, long before they started hurting others.
 My aspiration is to enable a deeper understanding of the needs of those who have been hurt and those who hurt others.
 I also aim to inspire upstream thinking about social change that can help to reduce disabled people’s increased risk to experience or commit interpersonal violence.
 A briefing paper about planning services for people with learning disabilities and/or autism who sexually offend can be accessed here.

 In 2021-22 I have been working on a review of the evidence based on the lived experience of disabled people in the UK for the Cabinet Office’s Disability Unit with Prof Mark Priestley and in partnership with Disability Rights UK.